alltestgreen/crm-rest-api/README.md

 ### 6. Change admin status.

-This can be achieved by Update user request specifying the new set of roles.
+This can be achieved by [Update user request](#4.-update-users.) specifying the new set of roles in the request bodyó.

 ***